gpoore/codebraid/README.md

 * `name`={identifier-style string} — Name a code chunk so that it can later be copied by name.
 Names must be Python-style identifiers.

+#### Including external files

+* `include_file`={path} — Include the specified file.
+A leading `~/` or
+  `~<user>/` is expanded to the user's home directory under all operating systems, including under Windows with both slashes and backslashes.

+  When `include_file` is used with a command like `.cb.run` that executes code, the file is included and executed as part of the current session just as if the file contents had been entered directly.
+When `include_file` is used with `.cb.code`, the file is included and displayed just as if it had been entered directly.
+Because `include_file` brings in code from another file, the actual content of a code block or inline code using `include_file` is discarded.
+As a result, this must be empty, or a space or underscore can be used as a placeholder.

+* `include_encoding`={encoding} — Encoding for included file.

+* `include_lines`={lines/line ranges} — Include the specified lines or line ranges.
+For example, `1-3,5,7-9,11-`.
+Line numbers are one-indexed.
+Line ranges are inclusive, so `1-3` is `1` up to and including `3`.
+If a range ends with a hyphen, like `11-`, then everything is included from the line through the end of the file.

+  Cannot be combined with other `include` options that specify what is to be included.

+* `include_regex`={regex} — Include the first segment of the file that matches the provided regular expression.

+  Keep in mind that Pandoc's key-value attributes evaluate backslash escapes in values whether or not the values are quoted with double quotation marks, so two levels of backslash-escaping are always necessary (one for Pandoc's strings, one for the regex itself; there are no raw strings).
+Regular expressions use *multiline mode*, so `^`/`$` match the start/end of a line, and `\A`/`\Z` can be used to match the start/end of the file.
+Regular expressions use *dotall mode*, so `.` matches anything including the newline `\n`; use `[^\n]` when this is not desired.

+  Cannot be combined with other `include` options that specify what is to be included.

+* `include_start_string`={string} — Include everything from the first
+  occurrence of this string onward.

+  Can only be combined with other `include` options that specify the end of what is to be included.

+* `include_start_regex`={regex} — Include everything from the first
+  match of this regex onward.

+  Can only be combined with other `include` options that specify the end of what is to be included.
+See `include_regex` for notes on regex usage.

+* `include_after_string`={string} — Include everything after the first
+  occurrence of this string onward.

+  Can only be combined with other `include` options that specify the end of what is to be included.

+* `include_after_regex`={regex} — Include everything after the first
+  match of this regex onward.

+  Can only be combined with other `include` options that specify the end of what is to be included.
+See `include_regex` for notes on regex usage.

+* `include_before_string`={string} — Include everything before the first
+  occurrence of this string.

+  Can only be combined with other `include` options that specify the start of what is to be included.
+If the start is specified, then the first occurrence after this point is used, rather than the first occurrence in the overall file.

+* `include_before_regex`={regex} — Include everything before the first
+  match of this regex.

+  Can only be combined with other `include` options that specify the start of what is to be included.
+If the start is specified, then the first match after this point is used, rather than the first match in the overall file.
+  See `include_regex` for notes on regex usage.

+* `include_end_string`={string} — Include everything through the first
+  occurrence of this string.

+  Can only be combined with other `include` options that specify the start of what is to be included.
+If the start is specified, then the first occurrence after this point is used, rather than the first occurrence in the overall file.

+* `include_end_regex`={regex} — Include everything through the first
+  match of this regex.

+  Can only be combined with other `include` options that specify the start of what is to be included.
+If the start is specified, then the first match after this point is used, rather than the first match in the overall file.
+  See `include_regex` for notes on regex usage.